 There are three kinds of stool tests:

-Fecal immunochemical test (FIT).
+immunochemical fecal occult blood test (iFOBT).
 This is a test that may be easier to do at home than FOBT.
 There are no drug or food restrictions, and collecting a stool sample may take less effort.
 But it costs more than FOBT.
-This test should be done every year after age 50.

 Blood in the stool may be the only symptom of